onepub-dev/dcli/doc/writing-your-first-script.md

-# Writing your first script
+# Writing your first CLI app

 Let's start by going over the basic by writing the classic hello world program.